DisposaBoy/GoSublime/README.md

 * gotype support with errors highlighted in the editor view
 * gofmt support for quickly reformatting your source to conform with the Go standards
 * automatic code completion popup when you press dot(.)
+* quick panel palette to jump errors (and jump back to where you were before)

 Demo
 ----